-In addition to Coach Bowls, we continue to work closely with the EIBA in a number of areas including safeguarding and facilities, and in the future it is evident that both organisations could potentially benefit from the sharing of resources and skills, particularly within our respective staff teams.
+In addition to Coach Bowls, we continue to work closely with the EIBA in a number of areas including safeguarding and facilities, and it is evident that both organisations benefit from the sharing of resources and skills, particularly within our respective staff teams.

 The National Championships in August were once again widely regarded as a success.
 I must take this opportunity to thank all those who contributed to the event with particular reference to the staff team, volunteers (including markers and umpires) and Warwick District Council without whose efforts the 30 days would just not be possible.

-Later in 2018, Victoria Park will host the Men’s Senior International Series and the Women’s Junior International Series, together with the respective Championships.
-The Senior Women and Junior Men will travel to Belfast, Northern Ireland.
+On the international front, both the Junior and Senior Women won their respective International Series’.
+This year the Senior Women travel to Jersey, and the Junior Women and Senior Men to Scotland.
+The Junior Men’s Series will be held at Essex County BC, Essex, and it would be great to see a large home support.
 This is a great opportunity to see our sport played at the highest level and I know that the players selected would be appreciative of your support during these events.

 As with many sports, volunteers continue to provide the backbone of bowls at all levels, and I must thank each and every one of you for your efforts – whether that be as a green keeper, administrative officer, umpire, coach or any other role.
 In recognition of the sport’s reliance on volunteers, Bowls England has been delighted to make funding available to clubs and individual members in support of their attendance on recognised courses including safeguarding, greens maintenance and coaching.
 We will endeavour to increase this provision over the coming years, subject to available resource.

 Clubs and County Associations remain the mainstay of the sport, and one of our key roles as your National Governing Body is to offer guidance and advice to our Members.
 In doing so, the past year has proved to be particularly challenging.
-We have dealt with a large increase in disciplinary cases that have regrettably reached national level, and offered advice in this area to many other clubs to assist them in reaching a decision on such matters.
-In light of some of the issues raised, we will be reviewing the disciplinary regulations in the coming months.
+We have dealt with a large increase of disciplinary cases that have regrettably reached national level, and offered advice in this area to many other clubs to assist them in reaching a decision on such matters.
+In light of some of the issues raised, we will be reviewing Regulation 9 in the coming months.

-Whilst Bowls England recorded another surplus in 2017, it must be remembered that a large percentage of this can be attributed to the savings achieved by the relocation to Royal Leamington Spa and particularly the financial benefits currently enjoyed by our agreement for office accommodation within Riverside House.
-I remind you that we also continue to receive regular income from our former office in Worthing.
-The ongoing financial support from the Friends of English Bowling, Sutton Winson Insurance and all of our commercial sponsors is greatly appreciated, and greatly helps us to maintain the positive financial position that has enabled the Board to recommend no increase in the Affiliation Fee for 2019.
+Whilst Bowls England recorded another surplus in 2018, it must be remembered that a large percentage of this can be attributed to the savings achieved by the relocation to Royal Leamington Spa and particularly the financial benefits currently enjoyed by our agreement for office accommodation within Riverside House.
+I remind you that we also continue to receive regular income from our former headquarters in Worthing.
+The ongoing financial support from The Friends of English Bowling, Sutton Winson Insurance and all of our commercial sponsors is greatly appreciated, and helps us to maintain the positive financial position that has enabled the Board to once again recommend no increase in the Affiliation Fee for 2020.

-The Chair also wished me to thank his fellow Directors, all of whom continue to give their time and expertise freely to serve you all, the Staff Members who demonstrate their commitment to Bowls England throughout the year and our Presidential Team, which is in many ways the public face of Bowls England and who travel thousands of miles to attend Celebration Matches and International Events in addition to their support of the National Championships.
+The Chair also wished me to thank his fellow Directors, all of whom continue to give their time and expertise freely to serve you all, the Staff Members who demonstrate their commitment to Bowls England throughout the year and our Presidential Team, which is in many ways the public face of Bowls England and travel several thousand miles to attend Celebration Matches and International Events in addition to their support of the National Championships.

-As Chief Executive, I must also highlight that the staff team continues to show great aptitude and commitment to provide a service to our members.
-Their dedication and support is second to none, and I know that this will be acknowledged by you all.
-I am personally very proud of the efforts of everyone involved in supporting Bowls England over the past 12 months and look forward to building on this success on behalf of our members in 2018.
+As Chief Executive I am personally very proud of the efforts of everyone involved in supporting Bowls England over the past 12 months and look forward to building on this success on behalf of our members in 2019.